 Spiritualists of Japan believe the paranormal activity results from the self-killings.
 According to that idea, the souls of the dead permeate the soil and trees.
 Folklore tells us that many people who enter cannot find their way out of the dark depths of the woods.

 Legends of ancient times refer to these woods as the place where people abandoned family members they could not care for when food was scarce.
 Usually, it was the elderly who went first.
 All alone in the woods, the people suffered painful deaths from starvation or exposure to the elements.
 Their vengeful souls may still haunt the woods.

 In Pop Culture

-Another factor contributing to the problems with the forest is the sensationalism in pop culture.
-This led to a romanticized idea of ending life there.
+Another factor contributing to the problems of suicides in Japan’s forest is the sensationalism in pop culture.
+This had led to a romanticized idea of ending life there.

-Another book surfaced in 1993 that highlights these Japanese woods as “a perfect place to die.”
-Additionally, Wataru Tsurumi’s The Complete Suicide Manual describes how to carry out one’s own demise.
-He recommended that people hang themselves.
-Hence, authorities have often found the text next to human remains that hung from the trees by a rope.
+In another shocking text, The Complete Suicide Manual, Wataru Tsurumi describes how to carry out one’s own demise.
+He highlights Aokigahara Forest as “the perfect place to die” and recommended that people hang themselves.
+Thus, authorities have often found the text next to suicide victims hanging from the trees on a rope.

-A number of movies have also featured Aokigahara.
+A number of movies have also featured Aokigahara Forest.
 Most recently The Forest and The Sea of Trees portrayed these woods as a dark and demonic place from which people are lucky to escape.